 Before we dive into this question, it is important to know that there are different degrees of custom clothing, as not all professional clothiers are created equal as it depends on the type of ready-made or custom clothing experience you are looking for.

 One distinction between a professional clothier and a personal stylist is that a professional clothier usually works at a specific store or brand and only specializes in a particular brand’s apparel.
-A personal stylist usually is a freelance personal that will take you shopping to many stores and will help you coordinate and purchase casual and tailored apparel.
-Quite often, a personal stylist will work with a professional clothier at one store with you.
+A personal stylist usually is a freelance person that will take you shopping to many stores and will help you coordinate and purchase casual and tailored apparel.
+Often, a personal stylist will work with a professional clothier at one store with you.

 MTM, or made to measure, is the simplest form and entry-level to the custom clothing space.
 MTM suits are designed and cut for you by a set of pre-determined patterns on file.

-Today’s made to measure garments are all done through a computer system.
+Today’s made-to-measure garments are all done through a computer system.
 Your professional clothier would be trained on how to take the basic set of measurements needed and help you through the selection process to build your made to measure garments.
-While it is good and is the simplest form of custom clothing, it is limited in the customizable offerings and fit.
+While it is good and is the simplest form of custom clothing, it is limited in customizable offerings and fit.

 Over 90% of men’s custom-made garments are MTM, including bigger name companies such as Indochino, Suit Supply, Joseph A. Bank, Men’s Warehouse, etc.